 Find resources online for your child in the minority language.
-There are a range of apps, language programs, blogs and websites that promote language learning and can help your child.
+There are a range of fun language apps, language programs, blogs and websites that promote language learning and can help your child.

 22. Read bedtime stories every night, even when your child can read